-Gregory Joslin works for Boliden as Head of Section in the Field Exploration department..
+Gregory Joslin works for Boliden as Head of Section in the Field Exploration department.
 He is a member of Fennoscandian Association for Metals and Minerals Professionals (FAMMP) since 2023.
 Gregory Joslin has over 15 years of experience in the Exploration and Mining industry.

 Nils Eriksson works for Boliden Mines as the Manager for Permitting and Environmental Coordination.
 He is a member of Fennoscandian Association for Metals and Minerals Professionals (FAMMP) since 2020.
 Nils Eriksson has over 25 years of experience in Environmental Management and Permitting within the Mining industry.

-Gunnar Agmalm works for Boliden Mines as the Manager for the Ore Reserves and Project Evaluation department and he is a member of the Australian Institute of Mining and Metallurgy (AusIMM) and Fennoscandian Association for Metals and Minerals Professionals (FAMMP).
+Gunnar Agmalm works for Boliden Mines as Senior Project Manager and he is a member of the Australian Institute of Mining and Metallurgy (AusIMM) and Fennoscandian Association for Metals and Minerals Professionals (FAMMP).